kraken-hpc/kraken/examples/vbox-uroot/README.md

 Note: this does *not* require root/sudo.

+If you are running under WSL, you will need to tell Windows to allow firewall access to vboxapi (Windows will pop up a message).

 This script will perform all of the necessary steps to build a virtual kraken cluster.
 It will take about 3-5 minutes to complete.

 ## How it works